WesselSmit/datocms-migration-workflow/README.md

 The main features are:
 - Fetching content from a specific datocms environment.
   - You can specify an environment in `options.env`.
-  - The package stores your most recently created environment in a file called "datocms-mw-state.mjs", it's value will be used if no value is specified in `options.env` (enabled by default, can be disabled by setting `useEnvFromState` to false).
+  - The package stores your most recently used environment in a file called "datocms-mw-state.mjs", it's value will be used if no value is specified in `options.env` (enabled by default, can be disabled by setting `useEnvFromState` to false).
 - Fetch paginated data from a field.
 - Extendable with your own variables and headers.